TheAlligatorGeek/Old-Minecraft-Sounds-v1.0/README.md

 If you want the old sounds of minecraft back well this is the right place to be.

-Just Download it and put it in your resourcepack folder and enjoy.
+Just Download it, extract it, and put it in your resourcepack folder and enjoy.

 All Of The Old Minecraft Music Before 1.19